orca17/JILU-Auto-Gas-Sales-Report/README.md

  - DAX (Data Analysis Expressions)

 ## Final Conclusion
 This project successfully demonstrates how Power BI can be leveraged to analyze and visualize monthly auto gas sales and employee performance.
-By building interactive dashboards with well-modeled relationships and DAX measures, the report offers actionable insights into fuel sales, operational efficiency, and employee contribution—enabling better business decisions at a glance.
+It combines financial metrics like profit, GST, and operating expenses with employee shift tracking and salary insights.
+The use of interactive buttons enables smooth navigation between Sales and Employee reports on a single page.
+Overall, it delivers actionable insights for efficient operations and better decision-making.